 The University of Brighton is committed to supporting all its students, and to achieving equality of opportunity for all students, irrespective of background.
-Our new five-year 2020–21 to 2024–25 Access and Participation Plan (APP) outlines the university’s ambition to work to eliminate a number of unexplained differential outcomes based on various student characteristics, over the next 5 to 10 years.
+Our five-year 2020–21 to 2024–25 Access and Participation Plan (APP) outlines the university’s ambition to work to eliminate a number of differential outcomes based on various student characteristics, over the next 5 to 10 years.
 The plan sets out our commitment to supporting all students through a range of strategic measures, together with appropriate financial support, designed to help meet our ambitious new targets.